 The stitching was finished off when he went to Invercargill hospital, where he was back at work on Monday.

-Next story in National: Drunk boy court case adjourned
+Next story in New Zealand: Drunk boy court case adjourned

 Copyright © 2014, Radio New Zealand